dragons-rage/alpine-core/README.md

 ## Descrition

 Base alpine-core with customizations for building and running containers.
+This container does not do anything on its own, it is just a baseline used to build other containers.

 This container can be used by the following commands:

+## Usage

 ```
 docker pull ghcr.io/dragons-rage/alpine-core:latest